Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Student Policy on Pregnancy and Related Conditions

-KHSC-KansasCOM is committed to creating and maintaining a safe learning and working environment that is free of unlawful discrimination, harassment, exploitation, or intimidation.
-As such, KHSC-KansasCOM prohibits sex discrimination, which can include discrimination based on pregnancy, family, marital, or parental status in admissions, educational programs and activities, hiring, leave policies, and employment policies.
+KHSU-KansasCOM is committed to creating and maintaining a safe learning and working environment that is free of unlawful discrimination, harassment, exploitation, or intimidation.
+As such, KHSU-KansasCOM prohibits sex discrimination, which can include discrimination based on pregnancy, family, marital, or parental status in admissions, educational programs and activities, hiring, leave policies, and employment policies.

 Click here for information and access to the Student Policy on Pregnancy and Related Conditions.